AakashSasikumar/StockMate/README.md

 How much time did I spend you ask?
 Well I spent over two week trying to find a way to keep it uniformly TF2.
 I even raised [an issue](https://github.com/tensorflow/tensorflow/issues/40631#) to Tensorflow.
 But at the end, for the sake of speed, I sadly had no choice but go with TF1.

 To prove my point further, here is a benchmark comparing TF1, TF2 and PyTorch.
-Here are the results run only on my CPU,
+The benchmark was run only on CPU for 1 epoch of DQN.

 |**Framework**|TF1|TF2|PyTorch|
 |---|---|---|---|
 |**Time (s)**|9.32|258|42|

-Although it would have increased the speeds, I did not build and install tensorflow.
-The above benchmarks are for 1 epoch of the DQN algorithm.
+Although it would have increased the speeds, I did not build and install Tensorflow.

 ## Usage